 That the women around him should only ever make him feel valuable, special, and important is a theme that has guided most of Lawrence’s actions throughout the series.
 In the first season, he was also disillusioned by a stripper whose job it was to make him feel special.
 He was so upset when she quoted her prices to take things further that he decided to text the person that he knew could fulfil his desire to feel wanted: Issa, who was trying to win him back after cheating.
 He would repeat this move — returning to the woman that makes him feel needed — after his encounter with the two white women.

 For what it’s worth, there is nothing wrong with wanting to feel desired and important.
 It’s not a gendered trait, but rather a condition of being human.
-However, Lawrence only seeks this feeling from the women around him — his best friend Chad (Neil Brown Jr.) hasn’t said a nice thing to him since the show started.
-And herein lies the problem.
-In his attempt to receive this validation, he continuously fails to examine his own shortcomings — or at the bare minimum, his mishandling of several key situations — and he often ends up fucking those women over in the process.
+However, Lawrence only seeks this feeling only from the women around him — his best friend Chad (Neil Brown Jr.) hasn’t said a nice thing to him since the show started.
+He continuously fails to examine his own shortcomings — or at the bare minimum, his mishandling of several key situations — and he often ends up fucking those women over in the process.